folkehelseinstituttet/Fhi.MoBa/Main Page.md

 ## Welcome to MoBa Wiki

-**a web page that includes all documentation needed for analyzing data from MoBa.**
+**a web page that includes all documentation needed for analyzing data from MoBa.** On this wiki-page we have gathered relevant information and documentation for researchers who are working with data from the Norwegian Mother, Father and Child Cohort Study (MoBa).

 ### MoBa research data files